 - Working with neighbouring parishes

-Parish Council Meetings are held in the village Hall at 7.30 pm on the third or fourth Tuesday of every month (except August and December).
+Parish Council Meetings are held in the village Hall at 7.30 pm generally on a Tuesday of every month (except August and December).
 Members of the public are welcome to attend meetings and are invited to speak on issues pertaining to the agenda or matters for future discussion during an Open forum session at the start of each of each meeting.